apecloud/kubeblocks/docs/user_docs/installation/enable-addons.md

 :::note

-Some add-ons have an environment requirement.
+Some add-ons have environment requirements.
 If a certain requirement is not met, the automatic installation is invalid.

 :::